Build a Trusted Brand

 Ask any investor what they look for in a business asking for funding and there will be some common answers.
 A start-up or scale-up needs to have a great team behind it.
 Financiers ultimately invest in people they trust to turn a business plan into a thriving company that will offer good returns and, one day, a valuable exit route.

 It must also answer a customer need.
-The London Research survey shows investors are now also looking for social proof to establish if a company
+The London Research survey shows investors are now also looking for social proof to establish if a company offers a good service which people rate highly.

 Nearly a third (31%) of the start-ups and scale-ups surveyed deemed positive reviews and social proof to be ‘critical’ for generating interest from investors, and a further 52% said they were important.